-In many ancient peoples it was customary to make sacrifices to the earth or the gods.
-Today we know that the ancient Germanic peoples offered sacrifices especially in lakes, crevices in the earth and bogs.
-Broken weapons, valuable musical objects and even human beings have been found.
-Especially in bogs, the low-oxygen environment and the...
+In many ancient cultures, it was customary to make sacrifices to the earth or the gods.
+Today, we know that the ancient Germanic peoples offered sacrifices, especially in lakes, crevices in the earth, and bogs.
+Broken weapons, valuable musical instruments, and even human beings have been found.
+The low-oxygen environment and the presence of tannic...
 Continue Reading →

 On the Relativity of Slaughter – Sacrificial Rites of the Maya, Aztecs and Toltecs